 How It Works

-- PCMI students typically enroll for two to three semesters on the Monterey Institute campus to complete core classes, focused electives and foreign language requirements (if required).
+- PCMI students typically enroll for two to three semesters on the MIIS campus to complete core classes, focused electives and foreign language requirements (if required).

 - PCMI students then fulfill 27 months of Peace Corps service (3 months of training in country followed by 24 months of service).

-- Upon completion of service, MPA PCMI students return to the Monterey Institute campus to complete a capstone project and other courses needed for graduation.
+- Upon completion of service, MPA PCMI students return to the MIIS campus to complete a capstone project and other courses needed for graduation.

 The Peace Corps Assignment